 A.#3) It is the art of persuasive speech according to the dictionary.
 The keyword is ‘Art’.
 The sophist were known for teaching rhetoric.
 Why rhetoric?
 Was it merely to be able to out-argue an opponent in a debate?
 My position is that would be the least value of rhetoric to the sophists.
 Rhetoric as art, as in, not science.
-Art appeals to the emotions, science to the intellect.
+Art appeals to the emotions, to intuition; science to the intellect.
 According to Aristotle, Art and Rhetoric therefore are of minimal value as tools for discovering truth.
-True, art does stir the emotions; music, poetry, sculpture, and paintings are not things that can be dialectically dissected, or ‘analyzed’ to understand their effects on people.
+True, art does stir the emotions, but music, poetry, sculpture, and paintings are not things that can be dialectically dissected, or ‘analyzed’ to understand their effects on people.
 Art goes deeper than emotions or intellect, and speaks to the very soul of a person.
 Art can reveal and can hide, it can inspire and it can destroy, it can heal or it can wound.
 It can speak to the highest in man, or the lowest.
 It has the power to change the world.
 It is not just the stirring of emotion that gives it such power.
 It is that art springs from the center of our being, of all being, in the act of becoming, and puts us in touch with that center of being; makes us one with it again, can make us aware of our participation in that oneness and open our eyes to the beauty of life that is often hidden by the mundane chores of corporate existence.

-So rhetoric is an art, a tool, properly used, which can open your eyes to truths that science will never understand.
+So rhetoric is an art, a tool, properly used, which can open your eyes to truths that science may never understand.
 And a proper understanding of these truths, that is called wisdom.
 And that is why they were called sophists.

 Q.#4 ) What is Sophistics?